Table of Contents

 External threads (on PM part studs, shafts, or bosses) can be produced by:

-Thread Inserts for Improved Strenxth
+Thread Inserts for Improved Strength

 Helical wire inserts (Helicoil type): A stainless steel coil is installed into a tapped hole (the hole is tapped to the insert's outer thread size).
 The insert provides a hardened, full-density thread surface inside the PM part.
 Load is distributed over the insert helix, not just the PM thread flanks.

-Thread Specification on PM Drawinxs
+Thread Specification on PM Drawings

 - Specify class of fit.
 Standard metric threads to ISO 965 (6H for internal threads) or UN threads to ASME B1.13M are appropriate.
-For PM, class 6H (medium clearance) is standard - tixhter classes (5H, 4H) are more difficult to achieve consistently in porous material.
+For PM, class 6H (medium clearance) is standard - tighter classes (5H, 4H) are more difficult to achieve consistently in porous material.

 Summary